Twitter shares fall as growth of monthly users slows

 Twitter said it had 304 million core users in the second quarter, up from 302 million in the prior quarter.

-Twitter's struggles to increase its audience worries investors, who are focussed on the company's growth potential, and the latest figures did little to reassure them.
+Twitter's struggles to increase its audience worries investors, who are focused on the company's growth potential, and the latest figures did little to reassure them.

 The data on users overshadowed the company's second-quarter earnings and revenue, which exceeded expectations, and its bullish projections for future revenue.